brimdata/zed/docs/tutorials/zq-primer.md

 `v9` is a "set of strings", which is written like an array but with the enclosing syntax `|[` and `]|`.

-`v10` is a "map" type, which in other languages are often called a "table" or a "dictionary".
+`v10` is a "map" type, which in other languages is often called a "table" or a "dictionary".
 In Zed, a value of any type can be used for the key or the value though all of the keys and all of the values must have the same type.

-Finally, `v11` is a Zed "record", which is similar to a JSON "object", but the keys are called "fields", the order of the fields is significant and is always preserved, and the field values all have a uniform type.
+Finally, `v11` is a Zed "record", which is similar to a JSON "object", but the keys are called "fields", the order of the fields is significant and is always preserved.

 ## Records